iterative/dvc.org/public/static/docs/command-reference/cache/dir.md

   private locations, etc).

 - `-u`, `--unset` - remove the `cache.dir` config option from the config file.
-  Don't provide a `value` when using this flag.
+  Don't provide a `value` argument when employing this flag.

 - `-h`, `--help` - prints the usage/help message, and exit.